 Follow these three steps to complete your booking

-3ÉzaroIn the last stretch of the course of the Xallas River, it runs through the foothills of Monte Pindo, until it ends up plunging into the sea from about 40 meters high in what we know as Cascada del Ézaro.
+3ÉzaroIn the last stretch of the course of the Xallas River, it runs through the foothills of Mount Pindo, until it ends up rushing into the sea from about 40 metres high in what we know as the Ézaro Waterfall.
 A unique show in Europe.

 5Fisterra TownFamous fishing village.
-In the town of Finisterre we will have free time to enjoy Galician gastronomy, visit the fishing port and walk through its charming streets
+In the town of Finisterre we will have free time to enjoy Galician cuisine, visit the fishing port and walk its charming streets

-6MuxíaFor many the road and the experience extends to the town of Muxía, located a little further north of Finisterre, a spectacular place with an important cultural heritage The history of the town of Muxía is linked to the Sanctuary of the Boat raised at the foot of the sea and the stones of its surroundings the Pedra de Abalar, the Piedra dos Cadrís, and the Piedra del Timón From the Sanctuary, a small path leads us to the summit of Mount Corpiño that offers magnificent views of the estuary and Cape Vilán, the beaches of Leis and Lago and Mount Facho
+6MuxíaFor many, the Way and experience extends from Santiago de Compostela to the town of Muxía, located a little further north of finisterre.
+A spectacular place with an important cultural heritage The Sanctuary of the Barca built at the foot of the sea and the stones of its surroundings; the "Pedra de Abalar", the "Pedra dos Cadrís" and the “Pedra do Temón”.
+From the Sanctuary, a small path leads us to the summit of Mount Corpiño that offers us magnificent views of the estuary and Cape Vilán, the beaches of Leis and Lago and Mount Facho.